Dakota State University students walking around campus

 The Undergraduate Research Seminar is a forum for undergraduate students to present their research, gaining valuable presentation and professional communication experience in the process.
 Faculty who work with undergraduates on research projects, or who have research projects for undergraduate students to work on, will also present in the undergraduate research seminar.

-Spring 2025 Seminar Dates and Speakers
+Fall 2025 Seminar Dates and Speakers:

 Graphic for Research Week with an illustration of Einstein and the text Dakota State University Research Week March 17-20